Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: VII. Results

-In Figures~\ref{fig3}(c) and \ref{fig3}(d) we show the results at the unitary regime.
-We observe that both the initial relaxation obtained within the variational ansatz (green line) and the short-time universal behavior~\cite{Braaten10}, valid for $t\ll t_{d}$ (black dashed line) agree with each other and it follows that
+In Figs.~\ref{fig3}(c) and \ref{fig3}(d), we show the results at unitarity.
+We observe that both the initial relaxation obtained within the variational ansatz (green line) and the short-time universal behavior~\cite{Braaten10}, valid for $t\ll t_{d}$ (magenta dashed line), agree with each other and it follows that

-The time scale $t_{n}^{3/2}$ is linked with the universal two-body scattering physics, where the impurity interacts with highly energetic bosons of the condensate.
-Note that the same universal scaling is recovered for impurities immersed in a Fermi sea~\cite{Parish2016} with a characteristic time scale set by the Fermi time ($\hbar/E_{F}$).
+The time-scale $t_{n}^{3/2}$ is linked to the universal two-body scattering physics, where the impurity interacts with highly energetic bosons of the condensate.
+Note that the same universal scaling is recovered for impurities immersed in a Fermi sea~\cite{Parish2016} with a characteristic time-scale set by the Fermi time ($\hbar/E_{F}$).
 In order to bridge the two-body with the many-body physics where the polaron starts its formation, we attempt to find a functional form of the contrast for arbitrary times.
-Taking advantage of the functional form of Eq.~(\ref{eq:universalunit}), we propose the following expression for arbitrary time
+Taking advantage of the functional form of Eq.~(\ref{eq:universalunit}), we propose the following expression for arbitrary time:

-which recovers exactly Eq.~(\ref{eq:universalunit}) for short-times and spans all over one-body, two-body and all high $n-$body correlations for larger times, thus signaling the transition from few-body to the many-body correlated regime (around $t\sim5\mu$s).
-The agreement between Eq.~(\ref{eq:B}) depicted by the cyan curve in Fig.~\ref{fig3}(c) and the full numerical calculations obtained with the variational ansatz (green curve) is quite remarkable.
-Interestingly, in Fig.~\ref{fig4} one observes that the polaron is expected to enter the equilibrium regime for times $t\gg 5\mu$s with a polaron energy near to $E_{Pol}\approx-E_{n}$ at equilibrium.
-In addition, the proposed function is heavily based on the initial form of the ansatz Eq.~(\ref{eq:ansatzs}) which encodes all correlations of the system.
-In fact, by expanding out the wave-function Eq.~(\ref{eq:ansatzs}) one has
+which recovers exactly Eq.~(\ref{eq:universalunit}) for short times and spans over all one-body, two-body, and high $n-$ body correlations for larger times, thus signaling the transition from few-body to the many-body correlated regime (around $t\sim5\mu$s).
+The agreement between Eq.~(\ref{eq:B}) depicted by the cyan curve in Fig.~\ref{fig3}(c) and the full numerical calculations obtained with the variational ansatz (green curve) is remarkable ~\cite{SM}.
+Interestingly, in Fig.~\ref{fig4}, one observes that the polaron is expected to enter the equilibrium regime for times $t\gg 5\mu$s with a polaron energy near to $E_{Pol}\approx-E_{n}$ at equilibrium.
+In addition, the proposed function is heavily based on the initial form of the ansatz given by Eq.~(\ref{eq:ansatzs}), which encodes all correlations of the system.
+In fact, by expanding out the wave function Eq.~(\ref{eq:ansatzs}), one has

 and taking into account only the first terms of the series, one obtains